 The civilian labor force participation rate was unchanged at 62.6 percent in July, after declining by 0.3 percentage point in June.
 The employment-population ratio, at 59.3 percent, was also unchanged in July and has shown little movement thus far this year.

-The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was about unchanged at6.7 million in May and has shown little movement in recent months.
+The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) was little changed in July at 6.3 million.
 These individuals, who would have preferred full-time employment, were working part time because their hours had been cut back or because they were unable to find a full-time job.

-Among the marginally attached, there were 563,000 discouraged workers in May, down by 134,000 from a year earlier.
+Among the marginally attached, there were 668,000 discouraged workers in July, little changed from a year earlier.
 (The data are not seasonally adjusted.)
 Discouraged workers are persons not currently looking for work because they believe no jobs are available for them.
-The remaining 1.3 million persons marginally attached to the labor force in May had not searched for work for reasons such as school attendance or family responsibilities.
+The remaining 1.3 million persons marginally attached to the labor force in July had not searched for work for reasons such as school attendance or family responsibilities.